ibm-cloud-docs/cis/glb-setup.md

 If you do not define any custom health checks, the system uses `/` as your default health check path.
 {: note}

-1. Navigate to **Reliability > Health Checks**.
+1. Navigate to **Reliability > Global load balancers > Health checks**, then click **Create**.
-1. Click **Create health check**.
 1. Configure the following fields:

+   * **Name**: Name of the health check.
    * **Monitor type**: The protocol to use for the health check (defaults to `HTTP`).
+   * **Port**: Click the arrow buttons to increase or decrease the port number.
    * **Path**: The endpoint path against which to perform the health check (defaults to `/`).
-   * **Port**: Click the arrow buttons to increase or decrease the port number.
-   * **Description**: Optional health check description.

 1. Expand **Advanced options** to configure:

    * **Test interval**: The interval (in seconds) between each health check.
 Shorter intervals can improve failover time, but increase load on the origins as checks come from multiple locations (default: 60).
    * **Method**: The HTTP method to use for the health check (default: `GET`).
-   * **Timeout**: The time (in seconds) before marking the health check as failed (default: 5).
+   * **Timeout (seconds)**: The time (in seconds) before marking the health check as failed (default: 5).
    * **Number of retries**: The number of retries to attempt in case of a timeout before marking the origin as unhealthy.
 Retries are attempted immediately (default: 2).
-   * **Expected Response Code**: The expected HTTP response code or code range of the health check.
-This value must be between 200-299 with wildcards denoted by an `x`.
+   * **Expected response codes**: The expected HTTP response code or code range of the health check.
+This value must be between 200-299 with wildcards that are denoted by an `x`.
-   * **Response Body**: A case-insensitive sub-string to match against in the response body.
+   * **Response body**: A case-insensitive sub-string to match against in the response body.
 If this string is not found, the origin is marked as unhealthy.
+   * **Healthy threshold**: NEED INPUT
+   * **Unhealthy threshold**: NEED INPUT
+   * **Follow redirects**: NEED INPUT

-1. Expand **Configure request headers** to add and configure HTTP request headers to send in the health check.
+1. Expand **Configure request headers (optional)** to add and configure HTTP request headers to send in the health check.

    It is recommended that you set a Host header by default.
 The `User-Agent` header can't be overridden.

 1. Click **Create** to complete your health check configuration.

 To see health check events, navigate to
-**Reliability > Global Load Balancer > Health Check Events**.
+**Reliability > Global load balancers > Events**.
 You can filter by date, health of the pool or origin, pool name, and origin name.

 ### Step 2: Create an origin pool
 {: #create-origin-pool-glb}

 At least one pool is required for each provisioned load balancer.
 Pools group your origins for the load balancer to use.

-1. Navigate to **Reliability > Origin Pools**.
+1. Navigate to **Reliability > Global load balancers > Origin pools**, then click **Create**.
-1. Click **Create pool**.
+1. Select whether to enable this pool.
+Disabled pools do not receive traffic and are excluded from health checks.
+Disabling a pool causes any load balancers using it to failover to the next pool, if any.
 1. Configure the required fields:

    * **Name**: A short name (tag) for the pool.
 Only alphanumeric characters, hyphens, and underscores are allowed.
    * **Origins**: The list of origins within this pool.
-Traffic directed at this pool is balanced across all currently healthy origins, provided the pool itself is healthy.
+Traffic that is directed at this pool is balanced across all currently healthy origins, provided the pool itself is healthy.

    If your application servers are sitting behind a local load balancer, such as an {{site.data.keyword.cloud_notm}} load balancer, then add your load balancer’s FQDN or virtual IP as your origin instead of adding your individual servers.
    {: note}

 1. Configure optional fields as needed:

-   * **Health Check**: The health check to use for checking origins within this pool. (defaults to no health check)
-   * **Healthy Origin Threshold**: The minimum number of origins that must be healthy for this pool to serve traffic.
+   * **Healthy origin threshold**: The minimum number of origins that must be healthy for this pool to serve traffic.
 If the number of healthy origins falls below this number, the pool is marked unhealthy and fails over to the next available pool. (defaults to 1)
-   * **Health check region**: Region from which the health check performs monitoring.
+   * **Pool health check region**: Region from which the health check performs monitoring.
+   * **Health check**: The health check to use for checking origins within this pool. (default: **No health check**)

      IBM's geographic regions differ from Cloudflare's regions.
 For details about the geographic regions Cloudflare uses, see "Geo Steering" in [Traffic steering](https://developers.cloudflare.com/load-balancing/understand-basics/traffic-steering/steering-policies/geo-steering/){: external}.
      {: note}

-   * **Enabled**: Whether to enable this pool (default: true).
-Disabled pools do not receive traffic and are excluded from health checks.
-Disabling a pool causes any load balancers using it to failover to the next pool, if any (default to true).

-1. Click **Create** to complete origin pool configuration.
+1. Click **Save** to complete origin pool configuration.

 The origin pool initially appears as **Unhealthy**.
 This state changes to **Healthy** after a successful health check by the system.
 You might need to refresh your browser to see the state change.
 {: note}